 |Fit Features||Stretchy fabric, gathered material along sides, drawstring at waist and feet||Articulated knees, convertible (to shorts)||Gusseted crotch, mid rise, convertible (to shorts)||Thick elastic waist, tight fit||Articulated knees, mid-rise, relaxed fit, 3 inseam lengths|

 The Aphrodite 2.0 is made with a 95% Nylon / 5% Elastane blend and TNF's "FlashDry" technology, which is supposed to wick moisture and increase drying time.
 These pants are available in XS to XXL sizes and Short (30") and Regular (32") inseams.
 However, we measured the regular pair that we tested and it was more like a 31-inch inseam.

 Comfort & Mobility

 This pair doesn't offer too much in the way of weather resistance.
 There is no DWR coating on the fabric, and moisture soaks right through.
 There's no SPF rating either, and the material is so thin that it doesn't do much to block the wind either.
 The pants did dry fairly quickly (40 minutes in full sun), though the waist was still a little damp as it's a thicker layer.
 All in all, this is not the pair for any inclement weather.
-Look to the REI Sahara for a quick-drying pair that also sheds water well, and our Top Pick for Wet Climates, the Arc'teryx Gamma LT if you need something for drizzly days.

 The Aphrodite 2.0 pants don't have too much going on in the way of features.
 There are two hand pockets and one small zippered pocket inside the right pocket for those items you don't want to lose.
 There's the drawstring at the waist, and there is a cinch cord on either ankle.
-This feature didn't help us secure the leg any higher though, and we prefer to roll the cuff when we want a shorter length.
+This feature doesn't help us secure the leg any higher though, and we prefer to roll the cuff when we want a shorter length.